 Upload Performance

 IPFS uploads involve chunking files, creating Merkle DAG structures, and distributing to the network.
-Initial upload times are typically slower, especially for large files.
-However, subsequent identical uploads are instant due to deduplication.
+Initial upload times are typically slower, but subsequent identical uploads are instant due to deduplication.

 Download Performance